bahmutov/cypress-testrail-simple/README.md

 npx testrail-close-run
 ```

+This script allows two explicit parameters:

+- `--run <run ID>` to pass the run ID to close
+- `--force` to skip checking if the test run has all the tests completed

 ### testrail-check-case-ids

 Prints the list of case IDs for the given TestRail project and optionally verifies them against the IDs found in the Cypress spec files